Using a CPAP humidifier with your machine

-A humidifier instantly prevents common CPAP machine side effects.
-If you find yourself waking up with a dry mouth, nose or throat a humidifier will solve this.
+A Sleep Apnoea humidifier, also known as a CPAP humidifier, instantly prevents common CPAP machine side effects.
+If you find yourself waking up with a dry mouth, nose or throat, adding a CPAP humidifier to your therapy will solve this.

 What does a CPAP humidifier do?

-They are usually an additional piece of equipment that locks onto or into your main CPAP machine, but some CPAP machines come with a humidifier built-in.
-Most CPAP machines will have their specific humidifier available.
+Humidifier chambers are usually an additional piece of equipment that locks onto or into your main CPAP machine, but some machines come with a humidifier built-in.
+Most CPAP machines will have their specific CPAP humidifier available that is only compatible with the device.

 Intus healthcare advice: